aktersabina122/Json/README.md

 Json used for API and config files

 Json supports:
-String, boolean, numbers, null, arrays and objects
+String, boolean, numbers, null, arrays and objects {"key":"values"}